superDross/MethyCoverageParser/README.md

 The FASTQ files contained within the directory detailed in the ```--fastq``` option have the sequencing primers cut off  to produce trimmed FASTQ files.
 The subsequently produced FastQC files should be inspected to ensure they are of adequate quality    for alignment.
 The following [document](https://www.epigenesys.eu/images/stories/protocols/pdf/20120720103700_p57.pdf) can be used  to help determine this.

 Bismark aligns the trimmed FASTQ files to the bisulfite-converted genome stored in the directory detailed within the ```--ref``` option to produce SAM files.
 A *mapping_efficiency_summary.txt* file is also       produced and details the percentage of reads from a FASTQ file pair which uniquely align to the genome.
+A [MultiQC](http://multiqc.info/) file is generated and contains quality information for all parsed FASTQ files.

 #### II - Coverage
 The Sam2Bed script iterates through the SAM files and outputs the positions of paired reads which map in proper pairs and outputs them into BED files.
 [Bedtools Coverage](http://bedtools.readthedocs.io/en/latest/content/tools/coverage.html) subsequently determines the number of times a position range described within the BED file overlaps with the amplicons described within the amplicon bed file (parsed to the ```--amplicon``` option) to produce BED Coverage files.
 The information from all BED Coverage files are grouped, reformatted and exported as *Coverage.tsv*.